ReferTV/ReferTV/README.md

-# Hello, I'm Wiktor, and this is my profile on GitHub 👋
+# Hello, I'm Wiktor Józwiak, welcome to my profile on GitHub 👋

-🧩 Currently I am expanding my knowledge in Java, Nuxt.js.
+🌱 Currently I am expanding my knowledge in Java and Nuxt.js.

 I'm the founder of [GamesMC Studios](https://github.com/GamesMC-Studios) organization.
-Also I own a server, which you can find by it's IP address **GamesMC.pl**
+Also I own a Minecraft server, which you can find by it's IP address **GamesMC.pl**

+💬 Ask me about something on Discord **ReferTV#1770**

-## Recommended projects I help with
+## Recommended projects that I have created or assist in.
-> Free, open-source and no-cost, itemshop: https://github.com/michaljaz/itemszop
+> Free Minecraft shop for your server: https://github.com/ItemSzop
+> Java plugin to integrate your server with Itemszop: https://github.com/ItemSzop/itemszop-plugin
-> Plugin for itemszop project: https://github.com/michaljaz/itemszop-plugin
+> GSM Codes for Polish Telephony: https://github.com/ReferTV/gsm-codes

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ReferTV&count_private=true&include_all_commits=true&show_icons=true&theme=dark)